Ezéchiel du Mas, Comte de Mélac: Melac's curriculum vitae

 1630: Born around that year in Sainte-Radegonde, about 15 kilometers southeast of Libourne in today's Département of Gironde.
 He must have joined the military at an early age.
 Sources are scarce, as his file in the French military archives of Vincennes, as well as the Mélac family archive, are "strangely lost".

 1664: Promoted to the rank of Lieutenant with a cavalry regiment in Portugal.

 1666: Entrusted with the leadership of a company.

 1672: Served in Flanders at the start of the Franco-Dutch War.

 1675: Promoted to the rank of Maître de Camp de Cavalerie.

 1677: Burned and sacked the (now Dutch) town of Sittard (40 km west of Aachen), one and a half weeks after other French troops had done the same.
 Only 68 buildings and two monasteries survived.

 1679: Promotion to the rank of Brigadier; he became Governor of Schleiden (40 km southeast of Aachen).

 1686: Began service in the army of Maréchal Catinat in Savoy.

 1688: In April, Mélac joined the Rhine army under the command of Maréchal Duras.

 1688: Married Maréchal de Duras's daughter.

-1688: In September, the Rhine army moved into the territory of the Palatinate without formal declaration of war, which began the Nine Years' War, pitting France against a wide coalition of European states, including Britain (where the Protestant William, Prince of Orange, had overthrown his father-in-law, the Catholic James II, to become King William III), Spain, and the Holy Roman Empire.
+1688: In September, the Rhine army moved into the territory of the Palatinate without formal declaration of war, which began the Nine Years' War, pitting France against a wide coalition of European states, including Britain (where the Protestant William, Prince of Orange, had overthrown his father-in-law and uncle, the Catholic James II, to become King William III), Spain, and the Holy Roman Empire.
 The French also moved into the territory east of the Rhine and conquered the cities of Heilbronn, Heidelberg and Mannheim (10 November) and the stronghold Philippsburg; Pforzheim had been occupied since 10 October.
 Mélac was stationed at the Imperial Town of Heilbronn under the command of Joseph de Montclar.
 Using Heilbronn as his base, Mélac devastated Southern Germany, including the Imperial Town of Donauwörth, Marbach and Schorndorf.
 At the year's end he attacked Heidelberg, the capital of the Palatinate, and many villages along the Neckar, including Ladenburg.

 1689: On 16 February, executing a command of war minister Louvois, the French army under the command of de Mélac and the Comte de Tessé blew up Heidelberg Castle; on 2 March they attempted to burn down the city, though the citizens managed to extinguish the flames.
 On 8 March Mannheim was burnt.
 Later on, Frankenthal, Worms, Speyer and numerous villages west of the Rhine were devastated.
 East of the Rhine, Bretten, Maulbronn, Pforzheim, Baden-Baden, and numerous other towns and villages met the same fate, but it is not known in detail how heavily Mélac was directly involved in all these cases.
 In Pforzheim's case, Mélac was reportedly the commanding officer and thus directly responsible for the shelling of the town on 10 August and the devastating fire a few days later.
 There are also reports that he raped the young daughter of a pastor in Esslingen.

 1690: Promoted to Maréchal de camp.